 On October 1, 2012 Orbital Sciences Corporationís Antares rocket rolled out to

 the launch pad at NASAís Wallops Flight Facility Over the next several

-months, Orbital plans a hot-fire test of the Antares first stage, the maiden
+months, Orbital hot-fire tested the Antares first stage.

-Orbital Sciences Corporation announced in mid October 2012 that it has
+Orbital Sciences Corporation announced in mid October 2012 that it had

 rescheduled the first mission to the International Space Station of its Cygnus

 Orbital Sciences successfully tests AJ26 rocket engines at

 NASA's Wallops Flight Facility, Virginia on 22 February 2013.